sensu/sensu-docs/content/sensu-go/5.18/guides/email-handler.md

 sensuctl asset list
 {{< /highlight >}}

-You should see the `sensu/sensu-email-handler` asset in the list.
+You should see the `email-handler` asset in the list.
 For a detailed list of everything related to the asset that Sensu added automatically, run:

 {{< highlight shell >}}
-sensuctl asset info sensu/sensu-email-handler
+sensuctl asset info email-handler
 {{< /highlight >}}

 ## Add an event filter